GeorgeCiesinski/custom-drupal-docs/docs/drupal-sites.md

 ## SAML Setup

-SAML is a standard used to provide SSO functionality within Humber's Microsoft Azure environment.
+SAML can be used with the Microsoft Azure environment.

 First, install the SAML Authentication module and then proceed with the following sections.